awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 # Clone this GIT Repository
 git clone https://github.com/awslabs/aws-greengrass-labs-iot-pubsub-framework.git
 ```

 ### Publish the AWS Greengrass Skeleton Service Component

 In this guide, we will deploy the component service skeleton to AWS IoT Core using the AWS Greengrass Deployment Kit (GDK).
 The AWS GDK is a simple command line tool to build and publish Greengrass components to the AWS IoT core.
 It can be downloaded and installed at: (TODO: waiting public reference).

 At this point in the workflow before publishing your component, you would normally expect to add your own application logic.
 However, the AWS GDK automatically manages versioning so we will first deploy this component in its default state and you can build on its functionality as needed.

 * Update the AWS GDK config file.
-Open the src/greengrass-tools-config.json config file and update the below fields accordingly
+Open the src/gdk-config.json config file and update the below fields accordingly
 ```
 {
     "component" :{
-      "aws-labs-iot-pubsub-framework": {  # << Component name will be set to this value.
+      "aws-greengrass-labs-iot-pubsub-framework": {  # << Component name will be set to this value.
         "author": "Amazon",
         "version": "LATEST",
         "build": {